dochy-ksti/docchi/readme.md

 JSON(Short)
 16 milliseconds
 ```
-The Dochy's total amount of data is 4 times bigger than JSON's, but more than twice as fast as JSON.
+The Docchi's total amount of data is 4 times bigger than JSON's, but more than twice as fast as JSON.

 Docchi is a binary data format and efficiently multi-threaded for loading, so it was able to beat Serde, I think.